All Council elections are held every four years and the election process is undertaken by the Victorian Electoral Commission (VEC).

 - If no candidate has an absolute majority, the candidate with the fewest votes is eliminated and their votes are re-allocated according to their second preferences.

 - This process is repeated until one candidate obtains an absolute majority and is declared elected.

-The Returning Officer will publicly declare results after the votes have been counted and scrutineers have had time to examine the record of the count.
-The declaration of the election may be delayed if the Returning Officer decides to conduct a recount.
+The elections manager publicly declares results after the votes have been counted and scrutineers have had time to examine the record of the count.
+The declaration of the election may be delayed if the elections manager decides to conduct a recount.

 Darebin City Council may not make the following types of decisions, either directly or by delegation, during an election period:

-- Decisions relating to the employment or remuneration of the Chief Executive Officer, other than a decision to appoint an acting CEO, or a decision to terminate the appointment of he CEO.
+- Decisions relating to the employment or remuneration of the Chief Executive Officer, other than a decision to appoint an acting CEO, or a decision to terminate the appointment of the CEO.

 - Commit the Council to expenditure exceeding one percent of the Council’s income from general rates, municipal charges and service rates and charges in the preceding financial year; or